Updated: Apr 1

-A longtime leader in technology and rural utility cooperatives, Vern Dosch coupled the spirit of cooperation, a commitment to rural America, and cutting-edge technology to help cooperative utilities provide quality, affordable service to consumer-members.
-Under his leadership, the National Information Solutions Cooperative (NISC), became a leading provider of IT and software solutions to utility and telecommunication cooperatives, helping its members become more efficient and improve customer service while setting the stage for economic expansion in rural America.
+A longtime leader in technology, rural utility cooperatives and telecommunications providers, Vern Dosch coupled the spirit of cooperation, a commitment to rural America, and cutting-edge technology to help utilities and telecoms provide quality, affordable service to consumer-members.
+Under his leadership, National Information Solutions Cooperative (NISC) became a leading provider of IT and software solutions to utility and telecommunication cooperatives, helping its Members become more efficient and improve customer service while setting the stage for economic expansion in rural America.

-Under Vern’s leadership, NISC has grown to 1,300 employees serving rural utilities and telecoms across the U.S. and Canada.
+Under Vern’s leadership, NISC has grown to more than 1,200 employees serving rural utilities and telecoms across the U.S. and Canada.
 In 2020, NISC was named among ComputerWorld’s Best Places to Work in IT for the 17th straight year and was recently recognized as one of the Elite Top 50 for customer service by Help Desk International.

 Vern retired from NISC in January 2020 and was immediately tapped to lead North Dakota’s coronavirus contact tracing efforts.
 The launch of the Care 19 app and strategy of testing university students returning to campus were among Vern’s accomplishments.